wangpinggl/TREQS/README.md

 ## Results

-Here we provide the results on the new version of natual language questions.
+Here we provide the results on the new version of natural language questions provided in `mimicsql_data/mimicsql_natual_v2`.

 <table>
   <thead>